The Ontario Tumour Bank’s team at OICR

 Monique Albert, M.Sc., PMP, Director of the Ontario Tumour Bank

 Monique Albert joined OICR as the Director of the Ontario Tumour Bank in August 2013 for the second time, after filling in for the prior director as a contract maternity-leave replacement in 2010-2011.
-During the interim, Ms. Albert was the Manager of the MaRS Excellence in Clinical Innovation and Technology Evaluation (“EXCITE”) program.
-In all, she brings 13 years of experience in the healthcare and pharmaceutical sectors, having held a variety of management and research roles at MaRS, OICR, the STTARR Innovation Centre at the Princess Margaret Cancer Centre and the Microarray Centre (both at University Health Network) and in the corporate sector at Cangene Corporation and Affinium Pharmaceuticals.
+She has broad experience in the health research and pharmaceutical sectors, having held a variety of leadership and research roles at: MaRS Excellence in Clinical Innovation and Technology Evaluation (“EXCITE”) program; the STTARR Innovation Centre at the Princess Margaret Cancer Centre and the Microarray Centre (both at University Health Network); and in the corporate sector at Cangene Corporation and Affinium Pharmaceuticals.
 Her academic background combines a M.Sc. in biological sciences with project management certification/professional designation.

 - Ceola Weir – Client Coordinator